 If you’re just back from a summer break perhaps you’re feeling the effects of a “relaxed routine around food and drink” and looking to get “back on track”.
 It’s a great time to re focus, so here are some tips to get you in the healthy and energetic zone.

 10 Tips for Getting Your Healthy Lifestyle Back on Track

-- Drop the guilt – it doesn’t serve you, accept where you are and make a START.
+- Drop the guilt – it doesn’t serve you; accept where you are and make a START.

 - Setting your intention – for most people getting into a good mindset helps with getting on ‘back on track’.
-For example, I may go out for lunch and choose anything I like from the menu having already set an intention that I will choose to have a healthy dinner and not continue in a ‘treat’ mode for the rest of the day.
-Or, after a holiday, I set an intention to get ‘back on track’ as soon as I start my journey home, whereas I’ve noticed friends stocking up with specialist foods from their trip and eating their way through them, thus avoiding getting ‘back on track’.
+For example, I may go out for lunch and choose anything I like from the menu because I have already set an intention that I will choose to have a healthy dinner and not continue in a ‘treat’ mode for the rest of the day.
+Or, after a holiday, I set an intention to get ‘back on track’ as soon as I start my journey home, whereas I’ve noticed friends stocking up with specialist foods from their trip and eating their way through them, therefore avoiding getting ‘back on track’.

 - Nourish your body – eat good quality fresh produce, no processed foods or ready meals, organic if you can.
 Eating this way makes it easy for your body to do its job, as it has instant access to a wide range of nutrients and doesn’t need to allocate resources to elimination of toxins from processed foods.

 - Meal routine – establish a plan for meal times (and snacks, if required).
 Eating at regular intervals, I suggest 4-5 hours apart, will support your blood sugar balance, helping to maintain energy levels, keep your mind clear, stop hunger pangs, and balance hormone levels.